 Favorite U.S. airport: They all look the same to me.
 I just put my head down, burry myself in my iPad and catch up on Mad Men episodes.

-Favorite island: Zanzibar off the coast of Dar Es Salaam Tanzania is gorgeous and culturally distinct.
+Favorite Island: Zanzibar off the coast of Dar Es Salaam, Tanzania is gorgeous with white sand beaches, fresh seafood and distinct local culture.

 Favorite fancy restaurant: The quirky Toilet Restaurant in Taiwan.
 That’s right!
 What’s more elegant than eating curry while seated on actual toilet bowl?
 Fancy.

-Favorite hole in the wall: Again depends on which city, there are so many great eats out there but for a classic hamburger fries in a 50’s dinner atmosphere, Apple Pan in Los Angeles is a fun choice.
+Favorite hole-in-the-wall: There are so many great eats out there but for a classic hamburger, fries and vanilla milkshakes in a 50s dinner atmosphere, Apple Pan in Los Angeles is a fun choice.

-Right now I am reading: Tina Fey “Bossypants”
+Right now I am reading: “Steve Jobs” by Walter Isaacson.

-Five things you bring on a plane: iPad, magazines (usually takes me an entire flight to finish the Economist), laptop, snacks, water bottle.
+5 things you bring on a plane: iPad with latest podcasts (Tim Ferris and NPR’s This American Life are my faves), magazines (usually takes me an entire flight to finish the Economist), laptop, snacks, water bottle.

-Favorite travel iPhone app(s): Yelp, TripIt, Instagram, Urban Spoon
+Favorite travel iPhone app(s): TripIt, Uber, Airbnb, Instagram, Kayak, Airfarewatchdog.

 Most embarrassing/worst travel moment: Getting malaria while in rural Tanzania.

-Favorite travel website(s) – besides JohnnyJet.com, of course!: Matador Network, Gadling, and can’t forget www.traveljunkiejulia.com
+Favorite travel website(s) – besides JohnnyJet.com, of course!
+Skift, Afar and can’t forget a little self-indulgent plug for my own website: traveljunkiejulia.com.

 Best travel tip: Go with the flow.
 Research in advance, but when you’re traveling allow for the universe to take you in new directions.
 Don’t let fear highjack your life.
 Say “Yes” to new experiences and always trust your instincts.
 Smile at strangers and always carry toilet paper.